petelectron/tp/docs/DeveloperGuide.md

 2. System executes the command.
 3. User wants to make a similar command.
 4. User requests to cycle to the previous command.
-5. System retrieves and pre-fills the command box with the most recently executed command.
+5. System retrieves and pre-writes the most recently executed command.
 6. User enters the command.
     <br> *Use case ends.*